To the Council of the National Academy of Sciences:

 Private/Nonfederal Contracts and Grants

-Private sponsors supplemented government projects and provided for new initiatives by funding awards in the amount of $48.7 million in 2011, compared with $44.1 million in 2010.
-The private and nonfederal revenues were comprised of contracts and grants ($40.5 million) and other contributions ($8.2 million).
-(See Statements of Activities on page 43.)
+Private sponsors provided for new initiatives and co-sponsored government projects by funding awards in the amount of $72.6 million in 2016, compared with $70.9 million in 2015.
+The private and nonfederal revenues were comprised of contracts and grants ($52.6 million) and other contributions ($20.0 million).
+(See Statements of Activities.)

 Almost all government and private contracts and grants are cost-reimbursable agreements.
 Therefore, even if the revenues and expenses are not equal in any one given year, the revenues and expenses will be the same over the life of the award.

-As in many universities and nonprofit institutions, allowing adequate indirect cost expenditures for necessary support services, while keeping these costs in reasonable proportion to program expenditures is a continual challenge.
+As in many universities and nonprofit institutions, indirect cost expenditures provide necessary support services and should be kept in reasonable proportion to program expenditures.
 Historically, NRC management has successfully maintained a relatively constant relationship between program and support costs, i.e., the growth rate of indirect costs has been approximately equal to the growth rate of direct costs.
-In 2011, total indirect expenses were $74.4 million compared to an approved budget of $77.0 million and NAS recovered $6.2 million more from sponsors than was spent.
-In the immediate future, the indirect rates will decrease slightly in order to compensate for this over-recovery.
-The NAS Council has approved a 2012 indirect expense budget of $82.3 million.
+In 2016, total indirect expenses were $77.2 million compared to an approved budget of $78.9 million.
+For 2017, the indirect budget is set at $79.4 million to align with an increased program level and provide funding for needed upgrades in technology.

 Overall Financial Condition

-Net assets, or assets minus liabilities, can be a measurement of a not-for-profit organization’s ability to reinvest net income toward their mission while also maintaining reserves and helping protect against inflation.
-The NAS 2011 results of operations are further described in the financial statements starting on page 42.
+Net assets, or assets minus liabilities, can be a measurement of a not-for-profit organization’s ability to reinvest net income toward its mission while also maintaining reserves and helping protect against inflation.
+The NAS 2016 results of operations are further described in the financial statements starting on page 53.

 I would like to thank the members of the Council, the Committee on Budget and Internal Affairs, the Finance Committee, and the NRC leadership for their continued support.
-Also, thanks are extended to the Office of the Chief Financial Officer for its help in managing the Endowment and Trust Pool, its steady oversight of the Academy’s various budgets, and its careful attention to the Academy’s financial systems, records and reports.
+Also, special thanks are extended to the Office of the Chief Financial Officer, led by Mary “Didi” Salmon, our CFO, for help in managing the Endowment and Trust Pool, providing steady oversight of the Academy’s various budgets, and paying careful attention to the Academy’s financial systems, records and reports.